-The Lahontan region water quality objective for coliform is based on a 30 day log-mean not exceed 20 colony forming units (cfu)/100 ml sample water.
+The Lahontan region water quality objective for coliform is based on a 30-day log-mean not to exceed 20 colony forming units (cfu)/100 ml sample water.
 The log mean should be based on 5 samples taken within 30 days.
 We only have single sampling events for any given year, so our data are not directly comparable to the standard.
 But, using 20 cfu/100 ml as guidance for a tolerable threshold of coliform, we can determine if that threshold is exceeded.
 Figure 4 shows the number of times we have measured 20 cfu/100 ml or greater at any of our sites.
 The State Water Resources Control Board recently proposed raising the standard in the Lahontan region to 100 cfu/100 ml.
 Only one sample taken during TRWC monitoring has ever exceeded 100 cfu/100 ml - 146 recorded May 2015, at Union Valley Creek above Glenshire pond (GLEN-02).
-We sampled this site again in 2016, and no coliform were detected (0 cfu/100 ml).
+We sampled this site again in 2016 and 2017.
+No coliform was detected in 2016 (0 cfu/100 ml), and only 1 cfu/100ml was detected in 2017.

 Figure 4.
-Number coliform measurements above 20 colony forming units (CFU) per 100 milliliter.
+Number coliform measurements above 20 colony forming units (CFU) per 100 milliliters.
 Only sites that have been monitored for coliform are included in the graph.

 We regularly monitor all the sites with measurements greater than 20 CFU/ml.
 Martis and the Union Valley locations (GLEN-00 and GLEN-02) are all located in or near popular dog walking areas.
 Martis and Trout Creek also support a healthy population of beavers.
-The high measurement at the Donner Creek site (DONN-01) appeared to be related to a temporary homeless camp.
+The single high measurement at the Donner Creek site (DONN-01) appeared to be related to a temporary homeless camp.